bguiz/blog.bguiz.com/src/documents/presentations/nodejs-servers-at-scale/index.md

 ## Optimisations summary

-> The fastest API request/ response time that you will get
+> The fastest API request/ response times that you will ever get
-> are the ones that you never need to make
+> are the ones which you never need to make

 =SLIDE=